November 1918 insurgency in Alsace–Lorraine: Public opinion in Alsace-Lorraine at the end of the war

 The jubilation of Alsatians and Lorrainers favouring the arrival of France was mirrored by the dejection of Germans, who were all the more dismayed by how quickly events unfolded.
 Everyone tried to cope as best they could, and on 6 November, Philippe Husser writes: "Families of German origin are packing up and preparing to leave."
 But moving to Stuttgart cost 3,000 marks!
 Others tried to pass themselves off as Alsatians or Lorrainers, only to be told that cats don't give birth to dogs: "Imagine that my cat just gave birth in the kennel; and—believe it or not—they are kittens."
 The Prussian head forest ranger of Lassaux spoke of his French ancestry.
-The administrator of Obernai got engaged to an Alsatian woman ten years older than himself.
+The administrator of Obernai got engaged to an Alsatian woman who was ten years older than he was.

 In extremis, the German government tried to retain the Reichsland by granting it what had always been denied: autonomy and equality with the other German states.
-On 14 October, it appointed Statthalter Rudolf Schwander, assisted by State Secretary Karl Hauss; with one Protestant and one Catholic, they hoped to soothe religious sensitivities.
+On 14 October, it appointed Statthalter Rudolf Schwander, assisted by State Secretary Karl Hauss, with one Protestant and one Catholic; together, they hoped to soothe religious sensitivities.
 But this appointment infuriated Eugène Ricklin, "the Lion of Sundgau," who already saw himself in the role: he therefore played the anti-German card and declared the new autonomy status outdated.
 Naively, he believed that the future status of Alsace-Lorraine would be debated at the Paris Peace Conference, where he could play his part.

 The Kiel mutiny broke out on 3 November, but the movement took time to reach Alsace-Lorraine.
 When Strasbourg erupted on 7 November, it was to the cries of "Vive la France!"
 The statue of Kléber was draped in the Flag of France, and the windows of the house where the emperor's last son resided were smashed.

-At this stage, it was still civilian intrigue.
-On 3 November, six Alsatians, members of the Alsatian Bund, sent a telegram to US President Woodrow Wilson requesting the right of peoples to self-determination be granted to Alsace-Lorraine.
-Meanwhile, Father Sigwalt, the priest of Rountzenheim, was campaigning for a neutral Republic of Alsace-Lorraine, but on 6 November he added a rather clumsy article in Der Elsässer, reminding readers that "A Catholic people cannot accommodate an atheist state," which served only to alert Protestants that an independent Alsace-Lorraine risked being dominated by the rival faith.
+At this stage, it was still a civilian intrigue.
+On 3 November, six Alsatians, members of the Alsatian Bund, sent a telegram to US President Woodrow Wilson requesting that the right of peoples to self-determination be granted to Alsace-Lorraine.
+Meanwhile, Father Sigwalt, the priest of Rountzenheim, was campaigning for a neutral Republic of Alsace-Lorraine.
+Still, on 6 November, he added a rather clumsy article in Der Elsässer, reminding readers that "A Catholic people cannot accommodate an atheist state," which served only to alert Protestants that an independent Alsace-Lorraine risked being dominated by the rival faith.

 On 10 November, with the arrival of sailors from Kiel, a "Republic of Councils" was proclaimed; there were now two governments, insofar as the Schwander–Hauss team still held nominal authority and the various workers' and soldiers' councils springing up across Alsace-Lorraine could be considered a unified front—even though two councils sometimes shared the same city.